BMS Product Standard Terms and Conditions of Sale (CANADA)

 12.3 Returns – Incorrect Shipment

-If the goods received do not match the order, then the Purchaser may refuse the goods that were not ordered, upon receipt, in which case BMS will issue full credit after investigation.
+If the goods received do not match the order, then Purchaser may refuse the goods that were not ordered, upon receipt, in which case BMS will issue full credit after investigation.
 A return authorization number must be obtained from BMS Purchaser Service prior to returning goods.
-BMS will not accept responsibility for errors resulting from the Purchaser ordering the wrong product.
+BMS will not accept responsibility for errors resulting from Purchaser ordering the wrong product.

 12.4 Returns – Recalls